 – Companies involved in the fashion, automotive, advertising or marketing industries.

-- Business people bug each other
+– Business people among themselves (intra/extra-company)

 This list goes on ad infinitum, so when should you be seriously concerned?